cybersec-angus/subd/README.md

    - Slight refactor of code to make it more efficient.
 I also have added an additional scan type for the port scan function.
 This allows you to scan the entire range of ports, as per RFC-6335.
 - Version 2.1.1:
   - Fixed issue surrounding not being able to scan multiple domains as well as the schedule.
 Now, the tool is able to scan multiple domains separated with a comma (E.G: website1.com,website2.com NOTE: This does NOT work if there is a space between the comma and the next domain. )
+- Version 2.2.0:
+  - Added error handling, including for error handling when an invalid wordlist is entered, and an invalid domain.
+  - Changed the colours of outputs, to make it easier to read the information you need at a glance.
 # Disclaimer
 This script is intended for educational and lawful use only.
 It should only be used with the explicit permission of the domain owner or within the guidelines of a bug bounty program that permits the use of such tools.
 The developer of this script is not responsible or liable for any misuse or damage resulting from the improper use of this script.
 Before using this script in a bug bounty program, please ensure that the program's rules and guidelines allow its use.
 Use this script responsibly and ethically.